PapenfussLab/proteindj/README.md

 - Boltz-2:
   - Currently concatenates target chain sequences, meaning predictions of targets with chain-breaks or multiple chains is problematic
-  - No option to predict target protein structure with templates

 ### Seqera Support <a name="seqera"></a>